 A day or evening out on the waters of Chatham-Kent can be as challenging, fun or relaxing as you want it to be.
 With so many options to choose from for boaters and water sports enthusiasts alike, there is no water shortage here!
 Boater's can choose from the area marinas to serve their needs, whether arriving by land or lake.
-Water sports equipment like kayaks, canoes, stand up paddle boards and even jet-ski rental facilities are now more abundant than ever; that means if you leave yours at home, you can still have fun on the water.
+Water sports equipment like kayaks, canoes and stand up paddle board rental facilities are now more abundant than ever; that means if you leave yours at home, you can still have fun on the water.

 Nothing beats a day out on the water, and you don't have to miss out just because you don't own your own canoe, kayak or SUP board.
 There are many places to rent various watercraft for the day or by the hour.
-Because most outfitters are seasonal, be sure to call ahead to places like the Crappie Store (Dresden), or the Yak Shack.
-New to Chatham-Kent in 2019, South West Waverunnerz, located in Erieau, offering jet-ski rentals.
-You can also enjoy just being a spectator!
+Because most outfitters are seasonal, be sure to call ahead to places like the Crappie Store (Dresden) or from Shrewsbury Kayaks & Bait.
 Annually, the community of Wallaceburg hosts the

 Sydenham Challenge Dragon Boat Festival including teams from across North America.